 On Nov.
 16, 1966, after a decade in prison, 40-year-old Sam Sheppard was released.

 The acquittal was a hollow victory for Sheppard.
-With the conviction overturned, Sheppard had his medical license reinstated.
-He faced malpractice suits after two of his patients died while in surgery.
-Sheppard’s second wife divorced him, and soon Sheppard entered a downward spiral of depression and alcoholism.
+With the conviction overturned, Sheppard had his medical license reinstated, but soon after, he faced malpractice suits after two of his patients died while in surgery.
+Sheppard’s second wife divorced him and Sheppard entered a downward spiral of depression and alcoholism.

 He entered professional boxing for a while, where he met his third wife, the 19-year-old daughter of his wrestling coach.
 On April 6, 1970, he died from liver failure.
 Dr. Sam Sheppard was just 46.